 Norah Charles, MSOM, L.Ac., holds a Master of Science in Oriental Medicine from Southwest Acupuncture College in Boulder, Colorado.
 She is board certified by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM) and licensed by the state of Colorado.
 Norah holds a Diplomat of Acupuncture and a Diplomat of Chinese Herbs and is a member of the Acupuncture Association of Colorado.
-She is also a Certified Provider of Hospice and Palliative Care Acupuncture.
+She is also certified in acupuncture for hospice and palliative care.